 6. Not All Pillsbury Products Were Hits

 Pillsbury released a powdered drink called Moo Juice in 1966.
 All you had to do was add some milk to it to get a milkshake.
-A few of the flavors that Moo Juice came in were vanilla, chocolate, strawberry, and chocolate malt.
+Moo Juice came in a few flavors: vanilla, chocolate, strawberry, and chocolate malt.

 Many people didn’t enjoy the watery consistency of it, and Pillsbury stopped manufacturing it around 1970.